Red-infosec/hsrsh/README.md

 Hidden Service Reverse Shell, aka HSRSH

-This was a quickly written tool for demonstrating a reverse shell over a hidden service all in one binary and an excuse to play with Rust and solely for educational purposes.
+This was a quickly written tool for demonstrating a reverse shell over a hidden service all in one binary and an excuse to play with Rust.
+Solely for educational purposes.

 1. Configure your hidden service on server you will be accepting the shell connection on.
 Add this to your torrc